Erdragh/tedditor/README.md

 ## Can I use it?
 No,
-The current version is just a mix and match of examples from https://docs.gtk.org/gtk4/getting_started.html, using the gtk grid and the drawing area, but I put my own text into it and updated the application id to `com.github.erdragh.tedditor`, to better reflect that this will be my application.
+The current version is just a mix and match of examples from https://docs.gtk.org/gtk4/getting_started.html.
+If you looked at this project before you may have noticed that I was already once at this point and further, but I changed my workflow a bit to reflect the one shown in the official examples of gtk, specifically [this application here](https://gitlab.gnome.org/GNOME/gtk/-/tree/master/examples/application1 "the GTK4 example1 application).
+What I changed is that I put my own text into it and updated the application id to `com.github.erdragh.tedditor`, to better reflect that this will be my application.

 ## Future plans
-The buttons will not be the intended way open or save files and also not how to close the application, rather I will use a menubar with a `File` menu and the usual `Open...`, `Save` and `Save as...` and closing will just be done by the default gtk window decorations.
-I also want to implement opening text files from any file explorer or the command line, such as:
+In the future this will be a basic text editor that can open files etc. It will have a menu bar and it will be able to open text files, modify them and save them.
+I will also make an icon that will be a teddybear that writes on something.
+You will also be able to open files from the command line with this editor:

 ```bash
 [user@linux ~]$ tedditor ./example.txt